 - Literature: Students will study a selection from a Roman prose author and a Roman poet.
 In respect of the former, we’ll be looking at an extract from Book 1 of Livy’s “Ab Urbe Condita”, covering the downfall of Rome’s last king, Tarquinius Superbus, and the birth of the Roman Republic.
 On the poetry side, we’ll be looking at parts of Ovid’s “Heroides”, imaginary letters from two of mythology’s great heroines (Penelope and Dido), agonising over the problematic men in their lives.

 - Language: This is essentially a progression from the first year, with perhaps a bit more focus on the authors likely to be selected in the relevant final exam and on the traditionally more difficult poetry translation and unseen comprehensions.

 - Literature: Another prose author and another poet.
-Our prose text will come from Book I of Tacitus’ Histories, his account of the last day of the emperor, Galba; the verse will be taken from Book XI of Virgil’s Aeneid, part of the story of how Aeneas led his people to their promised land and set in motion events that would lead to the foundation of Rome.
+Our prose text will come from Book 4 of Tacitus’ Annals, his account covering the reign of terror instigated by Sejanus, the unscrupulous head of the Praetorian Guard under Tiberius; whilst the verse will be taken from Book 12 of the Aeneid, the culmination of Aeneas’ journey to lead his people to their promised land in Italy and perhaps one of the world’s finest poems in any language.

 At the end of the course, students will tackle four externally-assessed exams: